helidon-io/helidon-build-tools/docs-internal/archetype-v2.md

 </step>
 ```

+`<input>` elements must be enclosed inside a `<step>`, however they are allowed at the top-level so that they can
+ be included with either `<exec>` or `<source>`.
+When evaluating the scripts, the first `<input>` element found
+ must be nested inside a `<step>` element, otherwise this is considered a runtime error.

 ### Optional Steps

 Optional steps must have inputs with defaults.
-An optional step with non default inputs is invalid and should be
+An optional step with non default inputs is invalid, and must result in
- validated as an error.
+ an error during validation.

 Customization of features can be modeled using an optional step declared as the last child of the step to be
  customized.
 The order is the declaration order, the enclosing steps must declare the optional step used for